Teembokeem/WDI_work/work/w07/d05/instructor/api_weekend_lab/README.md

 ---

-### Bonus – Integrate the Google Maps API on the client-side
+### Bonus Part 2 – Integrate the Google Maps API on the client-side

 Add a small, embedded map for each location!
 Use the [Google Javascript Map API][gmap-api].
 This is especially difficult,